rubyonracetracks/tutorial-rails-rubymn2/04-02-forhire_show.md

 # Unit 4
 ## Chapter 2: Forhire Show Method
 In this chapter, you will add the show method for the forhire object.
-Please note that only the first forhire object of a given is shown.
+Please note that only the first forhire object of a given user is shown.
 (As mentioned before, the number of forehire objects per user will be limited to one in a later chapter.)

 ### New Branch
 Enter the command "git checkout -b 04-02-forhire_show".